Dee Strange-Gordon: Miami Marlins

 On December 10, 2014, Gordon was traded to the Miami Marlins, along with Dan Haren and Miguel Rojas, in exchange for Andrew Heaney, Chris Hatcher, Austin Barnes, and Enrique Hernández.
 Gordon recorded his 50th hit of the season in the Marlins' 28th game on May 7, 2015, tying Rogers Hornsby's 1924 Major League record for fewest team games required to reach 50 hits.
 After 28 games, Gordon led the major leagues with a .437 batting average.
 On May 22, Gordon stole four bases in a game against the Baltimore Orioles.
 In a June 30 home game against the San Francisco Giants, Gordon hit his first inside-the-park home run.
 The home run against pitcher Ryan Vogelsong scored three runs.
 It was also the first inside-the-park homer at Marlins Park.
-Gordon batted .333 for the season, winning the National League batting title and leading the majors in infield hits (36) and bunt hits (16), and winning his first Rawlings Gold Glove Award.
+Gordon batted .333 for the season, winning the National League batting title and leading the majors in infield hits (36) and bunt hits (16) and winning his first Rawlings Gold Glove Award.

 On January 18, 2016, Gordon signed a five-year contract extension with the Marlins worth $50 million.
 On April 29, Major League Baseball suspended Gordon for 80 games due to performance-enhancing drugs use.
 He tested positive for exogenous testosterone and clostebol.

 On September 26, the day after teammate and friend José Fernández died in a boating accident, Gordon led off the game versus the Mets.
-A left handed hitter, he took the first pitch of his at bat as a right-handed batter, imitating Fernández's batting stance, with Fernández's batting helmet in honor of his late friend; pitcher Bartolo Colon, out of respect, threw the pitch for a ball.
-Gordon then switched to bat left handed as he does naturally and, following a second ball, Colon threw a fastball down the middle of the strikezone, which Gordon hit for his first home run of the year.
+A left handed hitter, he took the first pitch of his at bat as a right-handed batter, imitating Fernández's batting stance, with Fernández's batting helmet in honor of his late friend; pitcher Bartolo Colón, out of respect, threw the pitch for a ball.
+Gordon then switched to bat left handed as he does naturally and, following a second ball, Colón threw a fastball down the middle of the strike zone, which Gordon hit for his first home run of the year.
 He rounded the bases fighting off tears and hugged teammates upon his arrival back to the dugout.
-He said after the game that he had never hit a ball that far even in batting practice, adding, "If y'all don't believe in God, y'all might as well start.
+He said after the game that he had never hit a ball that far, even in batting practice, adding, "If y'all don't believe in God, y'all might as well start.
 For that to happen today, we had some help."
 Gordon's tribute home run to Fernández has been described as a "transcendent MLB moment."

 In 2016 he batted .268/.305/.335 with one home run.
-For the season, he had the highest ground ball percentage (57.6%), and the lowest fly ball percentage (19.6%), of all major league hitters.
+For the season, he had the highest ground ball percentage (57.6%) and the lowest fly ball percentage (19.6%) of all major league hitters.

 In 2017, he batted .308/.341/.375 with two home runs, and led the majors in bunt hits, with 18.